Disk Latency, Heavy Workloads, Poor Response Time – Oh My

 This is a great indicator of where your workload’s bottleneck is to be found.

-What YOU Can Do to Improve Application Performance
+What YOU Can Do to Reduce Disk Latency & Improve Response Times

 SO, now you have identified the slowest part of your ‘compute environment’ (continue reading for more details), what can you do to improve it?